TedTschopp/The-Marchen-Engine/index.md

 The basic idea behind The Märchen Engine is to separate the Game Play Processes from the Game Mechanics.
-A Game Play Process is the steps the players go through to perform and a given narrative sequence with their characters.
+A Game Play Process is the steps the players go through to perform, and a given narrative sequence with their characters.
 While a Game Play Mechanic is how to resolve any action the players wish to perform.